How to Care for Abandoned Squirrels: A Guide From Day One to Release

 A litter usually consists of an average of 4 squirrels.
 Keep in mind that if you find a nest with only 1 or 2 babies, survey the area for more.
-Don't worry if there is only 1 to 3 found.
+Don't worry if there are only 1 to 3 squirrels in the nest.

 For the following information, I will use "him" as a singular term but utilize the information for multiple squirrels if you are caring for more than one.

-Initial & Immediate Tasks: Assess the Health & Body Temperature
+Initial & Immediate Tasks: Assess Health & Body Temperature

 The Initial Feedings

-N ext, you need to check the size of his belly before you feed again.
-If the size is not smaller by the time the he is due for another feeding then he has not been able to digest the substance from the previous feeding.
+Next, you need to check the size of his belly before you feed again.
+If the size is not smaller by the time he is due for another feeding, then he has not been able to digest the substance from the previous feeding.
 Don't feed him again until you stimulate.
 See if he will urinate or have a bowel movement.
-If he does not eliminate, he may have gas, bloat or may be constipated.
-If you think this may be the case, then you can soak the lower half of his body in warm water and massage his back, sides and abdomen.
+If he does not urinate or have a bowel movement, he may have gas, bloat, or may be constipated.
+If you think this may be the case, then you can soak the lower half of his body in warm water and massage his back, sides, and abdomen.
 He will need to pass gas or some stool to satisfy the problem.
 During the soaking and stimulation process, be cautious not to allow him to become cold.